School mask debate in Tennessee grows heated as local board requires masks in elementary schools - Local News 8

 School mask debate in Tennessee grows heated as local board requires masks in elementary schools

-As debates over masks in US schools have reemerged as the academic year begins, the Board of Education in Williamson County, just south of Nashville, approved the mask requirement for elementary school students, staff and visitors inside all buildings and on buses beginning Thursday and ending September 21, according to information from the school district.
+During a special session that night, the Board of Education in Williamson County, just south of Nashville, approved a mask requirement for elementary school students, staff and visitors inside all buildings and on buses beginning Thursday and ending September 21, according to information from the school district.

+But a group who opposed the mask requirement gathered outside, and video obtained by CNN shows crowds heckling masked people as they left the session, with one man telling the driver of a vehicle, “We know who you are.
+You can leave freely, but we will find you.”
+A Williamson County Sheriff’s Office sergeant is seen imploring the crowd to be peaceful.

+That driver was Michael Miller, the father of two students in the district who advocated for a mask mandate during the public comment portion of the meeting.
+Watching video of the encounter, he said, “terrified” him.

 And real-life evidence about masks leaves little doubt that they work.

-During the Tennessee school board’s special session, parents on both sides of the mask issue shared strong opinions.
+During the Tennessee school board’s special session, parents on both sides of the mask issue voiced strong opinions, including health experts like Dr. Britt Maxwell, an internal medicine specialist.

+“At my hospital, we’re seeing otherwise healthy people in their 30s and 40s getting sick, and the case counts are going up exponentially and some are dying,” said Maxwell, who later told CNN he went to the meeting because “my children are at risk.”

+“We have to do everything we can to protect the whole community, and that means the people in this room that don’t agree with me and their kids in the classrooms,” Maxwell said at the meeting.
+“If we don’t do this, we’re going to have school shutdowns and quarantines and needless tragedies, and I don’t want that for my community.”

 One parent, who identified himself as Daniel Jordan, a former Marine, told the board, “Actions have consequences.
 If you vote for this, we will come for you, in a nonviolent way. … In the past, you dealt with sheep; now prepare yourself to deal with lions.”